 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is a decrease. - Compared with last week, the signal has remained level across the region.
-However, the signal increased at Bangor Treborth and Pwllheli, and decreased at Bethesda. - The Rapid Increase indicator was triggered at Pwllheli during the last reporting period.
-Also, the Increasing Signal Level indicator was triggered at Bangor Treborth. - There were no sample issues during the last reporting period.
-Issues at Pwllheli between 23 May - 7 June resulted in some missing samples causing a break in the series for that site.
+However, the overall signal change in that period is an increase. - Compared with last week, the signal has increased across the region.
+However, the signal decreased at Porthmadog. - The Rapid Increase indicator was triggered at Bangor Treborth and Bethesda during the last reporting period. - There were no sampling issues during the last reporting period.
+Staffing issues at Pwllheli between 28 30 December resulted in some missing samples causing a break in the series for that site.